akka/akka/docs/src/main/paradox/java/http/routing-dsl/directives/basic-directives/index.md

 ## Providing Values to Inner Routes

 These directives provide values to the inner routes with extractions.
-They can be distinguished on two axes: a) provide a constant value or extract a value from the `RequestContext` b) provide a single value or a tuple of values.
+They can be distinguished on two axes: a) provide a constant value or extract a value from the @unidoc[RequestContext] b) provide a single value or a tuple of values.

 >